The Mt Victoria Tunnel upgrade project has just passed a major milestone with the final demolition of the tunnel's suspended plenum ceiling.

 "As it turned out, it took much more effort to demolish the ceiling than the reports had indicated and there were no reported instances of debris falling onto the safety platform.
 We're very pleased with this result."

 The tunnel upgrade also includes new fire safety equipment, including a high capacity water deluge system and heat detection system.
 Road works at the Hataitai end of the tunnel to install a new water main are nearly complete.
 Work on the tunnel is scheduled for completion in the second half of January, and testing and commissioning of the systems to be finalised in March 2012.
 Overnight closures will continue until that time.
-Closure schedules are published weekly and are also available at the Mount Victoria Tunnel upgrade site(external link).

 "The Mt Victoria tunnel is a vital part of the local transport network, so it's important that we undertake this work with as little disruption as possible," says Mr James.
 "We appreciate the patience and understanding that the public have shown and we're working as quickly as we can to complete this necessary upgrade."

 The Mount Victoria Tunnel and Terrace Tunnel upgrades are part of the Wellington Northern Corridor Road of National Significance, aimed at improving safety, supporting economic growth, and easing congestion.